Expanding Access to PrEP to End the HIV Epidemic

 We are committed to reducing stigma and barriers to healthcare, and ensuring PrEP access for all.

-In Massachusetts, we are advocating for a bill that would allow pharmacists to provide a 60-day supply of PrEP for people facing barriers to care.
-The legislation would also improve access to care by requiring pharmacists to connect customers to medical providers for ongoing PrEP oversight and other vital health needs.
+In Massachusetts, we have been advocating for legislation that would allow pharmacists to provide a 60-day supply of PrEP without a prescription for people facing barriers to care.
+This would also improve access to care by requiring pharmacists to connect customers to medical providers for ongoing PrEP oversight and other vital health needs.
+While the most recent legislative session has ended, GLAD will continue to advocate for this access.
+Learn more.

 Know Your Rights